BushelScript/help/website/docs/ref/specifiers.md

 ### Implicit evaluation

 Specifiers are _implicitly evaluated_ in most expression contexts.
-This means that naming a specifier will, by default, result in the specifier's current value rather than a static, unevaluated `specifier` object.
+This means that naming a specifier will, by default, result in the specifier's current value rather than a static, unevaluated `specifier` item.

 The following are all the contexts where specifiers are _not_ implicitly evaluated: